-File this under, totally unnecessary embellishment.
-A Japanese store called Loft is inviting denim lovers to splurge hundreds of dollars on a pair of jeans that has been ripped or distressed by zoo animals including lions, tigers and bears.
-Yes, you read that right.
-Hundreds of dollars for jeans distressed by zoo animals.
+File this under unnecessary embellishment.
+A Japanese store called Loft is inviting denim lovers to splurge hundreds of dollars on a pair of jeans that have been ripped or distressed by zoo animals, including lions, tigers, and bears.
+Yes, you read that right—hundreds of dollars for jeans distressed by zoo animals.
 Take a minute to pour yourself a drink.

-Denim fabric is wrapped around tires which are then given to animals at the Kamine zoo in Hitachi, Japan to play with.
-The animals scratch and shred the fabric to their hearts content and it is later used to create jeans.
-Before you know it, you have one-of-a-kind “Zoo Jeans” which the brand says are “designed by dangerous animals.”
-Only 10 such pieces have been created and they will be sold via online auction starting August 1 for 98,000 yen (US$957.55) each, plus tax.
-The nice part is that proceeds from the sale will benefit the Yagiyama Zoological Park and will be used for their animal environment preservation activities.
-Well, at least the animals something out of it.
+Denim fabric is wrapped around tires, given to animals at the Kamine Zoo in Hitachi, Japan, to play with.
+The animals scratch and shred the fabric to their heart’s content, and it is later used to create jeans.
+Before you know it, you have one-of-a-kind “Zoo Jeans,” which the brand says are “designed by dangerous animals.”
+Only 10 such pieces have been created, and they will be sold via an online auction starting August 1 for 98,000 yen (US$957.55) each, plus tax.
+The nice part is that the sale proceeds will benefit the Yagiyama Zoological Park and will be used for their animal environment preservation activities.
+Well, at least the animal’s something out of it.
 Incidentally this is second time the zoo’s inhabitants have turned into amateur designers.

 — ロフト公式 (@LOFT_Official) June 25, 2016